govfresh/govfresh.github.io/_thoughts/2026-06-01-proudly-serving-now-available.md

 ---
-title: "Hello world: “Proudly Serving”"
+title: "Proudly Serving now available in print and digital formats"
-date: 2026-03-22 -0700
+date: 2026-06-01 -0700
 modified:
-description: "A community project that proves the power of collective civic collaboration"
+description: "Public service with and for the people."
 author: Luke Fretwell
 img-feat: book-feat.png
 img-og: book-og.png